NLnetLabs/routinator/source/manual-page.rst

       A string specifying the policy for dealing with unsafe VRPs.

       reject
-             Filter unsafe VPRs and add warning messages to the log.
+             Filter unsafe VRPs and add warning messages to the log.

       warn
              Warn about unsafe VRPs in the log but add them to the final set of